VM Configurations

 - Click the VM Configurations in the left panel.

-- Select the connected VM configuration to change its team.
+- Select the VM configuration to change its team.

 - Click the Open Full Menu button in the top right panel.